 Session 4 - Advanced Statistics - Synchronous on campus

 Session 5 - New Service or Product Introduction - Asynchronous online

 Session 6 - Business Growth - Asynchronous online

 Session 7 - Course Conclusion - Synchronous on campus

 Penn State encourages qualified persons with disabilities to participate in its programs and activities.
-If you anticipate needing any type of accommodation or have questions about the physical access provided, please contact Ms. Jill Tress in the Office of Disability Services, 724-773-3867, in advance of your participation or visit.
+If you anticipate needing any type of accommodation or have questions about the physical access provided, please contact Ms. Jill Tress, coordinator of disabilities services at Beaver campus, 724-773-3867, in advance of your participation or visit.

 Office of Continuing Education

 Monaca, PA 15061